rweather/interprogram/doc/ref-math.md

 `FORM TANGENT`, and `FORM ARCTAN` are in units of π.
 For example, 0.5 is π/2 radians or 90 degrees.
 The extended implementation uses radians.

+At startup, the extended language initialises the variable <tt>PI</tt> to π.
+The value can be overwritten by the program if it needs the variable
+<tt>PI</tt> for some other purpose.

 <table border="1">
 <tr><td><b>Statement</b></td><td><b>Description</b></td><td><b>Extension?</b></td></tr>
 <tr><td><tt>ADD</tt> <i>value</i></td><td>Adds <i>value</i> to <tt>THIS</tt>, leaving the result in <tt>THIS</tt>; performs string concatenation if used on string arguments.</td><td>String concatenation is an extension</td></tr>